Z-o-o/yakuza-7-randomizer/README.md

  ## Step 2:

-  Simply run Randomizer.exe, and once it is completed you will need to put the generated character_npc_soldier_personal_data.bin file into the unpacked db.yazawa.en.par folder and then repack again.
+  Simply run Randomizer.exe, and once it is completed you will need to put the generated character_npc_soldier_personal_data.bin file into the unpacked db.yazawa.par folder (corresponding language) and then repack again.

 ## Step 3:
-  Once completed put this newly packaged db.yazawa.en.par into your YLAD files, replacing the already existing db.yazawa.en.par
+  Once completed put this newly packaged db.yazawa.par into your YLAD files, replacing the already existing db.yazawa.par (again corresponding language)

  ## Step 4:
   You have now successfully randomized your enemies in Yakuza: Like A Dragon.
 Nothing else is required and enjoy!
-If you'd like to randomize your enemies again its just as simple as rerunning and Randomizer.exe file and following the same process of repacking your par folder and replacing your db.yazawa.en.par in your YLAD files.
+If you'd like to randomize your enemies again its just as simple as rerunning and Randomizer.exe file and following the same process of repacking your par folder and replacing your corresponding db.yazawa.par in your YLAD files.